Rental Agreement Regulation

 What Is It?

-Our ordinance prohibits certain criteria from being used in month-to-month rental agreements.
-Prohibited criteria include:
+Our ordinance prohibits certain requirements from being used in month-to-month rental agreements.
+Your rental agreement may not require:

-- A fine for moving out before the end of a minimum time period that is more than one month
+- That you pay a fine for moving out before the end of a minimum time period, if your agreement is for longer than one month

-- The loss of a deposit because a tenant moves out before the end of a minimum time period that is more than one month
+- That you lose your deposit because you move out before the end of a minimum time period, if your agreement is for longer than one month

 We generally refer to rental agreements with these provisions as “one-way” rental agreements.